Apply for a F-1 student visa

 If you already possess an F-1 student visa and are in Active SEVIS status at your current U.S. school, you can have your SEVIS record transferred to CSUMB.
 You must begin your classes or program within five months of transferring out of your current school, completing your program or the end date of your Optional Practical Training (OPT) employment, whichever comes earlier.
 If you do not meet this requirement, you can depart the country and return as a new F-1 nonimmigrant.

 International travel is not advised until your SEVIS record has been transferred to CSUMB and you have been issued your new I-20 document.

 Please notify your present school AND CSUMB of your intent to transfer as soon as possible to ensure that the transfer process goes smoothly.

 - Notify your present school of your intent to transfer.
 You may need to present your CSUMB admission letter at the time of notification.

-- Have your current advisor complete the CSUMB I-20 transfer in form and submit it to our office via fax, mail or email.
+- Have your current advisor complete the CSUMB F-1 I-20 Transfer IN Request Form and submit it to our office via fax, mail or email.